IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The assumption is that systems share the information in an MHDS Environment.
-In the community is implemented Central Infrastructure where the MHDS Registry is grouped by the Resource Notification Publisher/Resource Notification Broker.
+In the community is implemented Central Infrastructure where the MHDS Registry is grouped by the DSUBm Resource Notification Broker.
 The systems share and retrieve the documents by implementing MHD Document Source and/or MHD Document Consumer.

 **Main Flow**:

 1. The nurse tablet has already performed a subscription for documents produced in the cardiology field in order to be updated with all the document that involves the cardiology ward operability.
 (Resource Subscription [ITI-110], multi-patient subscription.)
 2. After requiring the blood tests to the Laboratory System the Hospital EHR performs a subscription to the Central Infrastructure in order to inform Dr. Roose when the results will be available.
 (Resource Subscription [ITI-110], indicating the patient and the typeCode in the criteria.)
 3. When the Laboratory System has completed the analysis, the results are sent to the Central Infrastructure.
 (Provide Document Bundle [ITI-65]).
-4. The Central Infrastructure, having stored the metadata of the medical report, generates a message to inform the broker about the publication event. ([ITI-111] Resource Publish)
-5. Since the publication event of the medical report meets the subscription criteria performed by Hospital EHR the  Central Infrastructure will send a notification to the Hospital EHR. ([ITI-112] Resource Notify)
+4. Since the publication event of the medical report meets the subscription criteria performed by Hospital EHR the  Central Infrastructure will send a notification to the Hospital EHR. ([ITI-112] Resource Notify)
-6. After receiving the notification on the Hospital EHR, Dr. Roose can retrieve and consult the analysis results on the Hospital EHR in order to decide which medicine is suitable for the patient (Retrieve Document [ITI-68]).
+5. After receiving the notification on the Hospital EHR, Dr. Roose can retrieve and consult the analysis results on the Hospital EHR in order to decide which medicine is suitable for the patient (Retrieve Document [ITI-68]).
-7. Dr. Roose from the Hospital EHR makes an ePrescription for the chosen drug.
+6. Dr. Roose from the Hospital EHR makes an ePrescription for the chosen drug.
 A document is submitted to the Central Infrastructure.
 (Provide  Document Bundle [ITI-65]).
-8. The Central Infrastructure, having stored the metadata of the ePrescription, generates a message to inform the broker about the publication event. ([ITI-111] Resource Publish)
-9. Since the publication event of the ePrescription meets the subscription criteria performed by Nurse Tablet the Central Infrastructure will send a notification to the Nurse Tablet. ([ITI-112] Resource Notify)
+7. Since the publication event of the ePrescription meets the subscription criteria performed by Nurse Tablet the Central Infrastructure will send a notification to the Nurse Tablet. ([ITI-112] Resource Notify)
-10. The Nurse upon seeing the notification on his tablet can retrieve the document in order to know which drug to prepare for administration.
+8. The Nurse upon seeing the notification on his tablet can retrieve the document in order to know which drug to prepare for administration.
 (Retrieve Document [ITI-68]).
-11. At the end of the clinical event when the patient is discharged, the Hospital EHR performs an automated unsubscription.
+9. At the end of the clinical event when the patient is discharged, the Hospital EHR performs an automated unsubscription.
 (Resource Subscription [ITI-110]).

 #### 1:54.4.2.2 Use Case \#2: Document Subscription for mobile application in MHDS Environment using Folder Subscription